 Ammonia

-Products containing ammonia act to bind with chlorine to produce monochloramine which can kill algae.
-Problems arise because if it works (and seldom do we hear of that) the ammonia will deplete your chlorine repeatedly until you’ve added so much to oxidize the ammonia.
+Products containing ammonia bind with chlorine to produce monochloramine, which can kill algae.
+The issue is that the ammonia will deplete your chlorine repeatedly until you’ve added exorbitant amounts to oxidize away the ammonia.

 Clarifiers

-In general these products are sold as a “fix all” product however they seldom address the root cause of the cloudy water; algae.
-Clarifiers should NEVER be used with a DE filter or in a pool where Metal Sequestrant is being used.
-Additionally, one should not add too much to the water as cloudiness could result.
+Similar to flocculants, these products are sold to clear up pool water.
+However they do not address the most common cause of the cloudy water: algae.
+Clarifiers should NEVER be used with a DE filter or in a pool where metal sequestrant is being used.
+Adding too much clarifier can cause cloudy water, defeating the entire purpose of the product.